awsdocs/amazon-ec2-user-guide/doc_source/SSL-on-amazon-linux-2.md

   + HTTP \(port 80\)
   + HTTPS \(port 443\)

-  For more information, see [Authorizing inbound traffic for your Linux instances](authorizing-access-to-an-instance.md)\.
+  For more information, see [Authorize inbound traffic for your Linux instances](authorizing-access-to-an-instance.md)\.
 + Install the Apache web server\.
 For step\-by\-step instructions, see [Tutorial: Install a LAMP Web Server on Amazon Linux 2](ec2-lamp-amazon-linux-2.md)\.
 Only the httpd package and its dependencies are needed, so you can ignore the instructions involving PHP and MariaDB\.
 + To identify and authenticate websites, the TLS public key infrastructure \(PKI\) relies on the Domain Name System \(DNS\)\.
 To use your EC2 instance to host a public website, you need to register a domain name for your web server or transfer an existing domain name to your Amazon EC2 host\.
 Numerous third\-party domain registration and DNS hosting services are available for this, or you can use [Amazon Route 53](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/Welcome.html)\.